 This example of a Data Model diagram shows a data model of a bookstore warehousing system.
-You can examine this model in greater detail in EAExampleModel.eap, installed with Enterprise Architect.
+The tables are modeled using a stereotyped class with a compartment for Columns which displays the name and type of the Columns.
+Primary and Foreign Keys are indicated by stereotypes on the columns.
+You can examine this model in greater detail in the Example model, installed with Enterprise Architect and available from this ribbon location.